harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 ### Understanding the JavaScript Flag Cleanup Tool

-This guide helps you understand the `properties.json` file structure, its role, and how to write custom flag cleanup rules for JavaScript.
+This section describes the `properties.json` file structure, its role, and how to write custom flag cleanup rules for JavaScript.

 In the JavaScript demo folder, you will find two files:
  - `examples.js`: Contains the code.
 In a real repository, there might be hundreds of files, only some of which contain references to the feature flag.